TableNapkins/BrownGrass/Glossary.md

 unmount [DeviceName]

 **touch**-Command which is used to create, change and / or modify timestamps of a file.

+find-Command used to find files / directories and perform actions on them. find [.example] [example.txt]

+df-Command used to display the amount of disk space available on the system. df

+du

+more

+less

+head

+tail

+wc

+sort

+uniq

+wget

+curl

+rlwrap

+uname

+dialog

 ****Notes****
 1. Can add a char behind the cmd to add options.